home > watchtower scandal > dishonesty introduction > rhetorical fallacy

 Rhetorical fallacies are techniques of false reasoning (intentional or unintentional) that lead people to wrong conclusions, and everyone can benefit from understanding how to spot them, as they are common in everyday conversation and the media.
 Watchtower publications are filled with "rhetorical fallacies," with examples identified in this article.

-Watchtower writers are well aware of the concept of rhetorical fallacies, Watchtower has published articles on the topic.
+Watchtower is aware of the concept of rhetorical fallacies, having published articles on the topic.
 Awake!
 1990 May 22 p.12 article "Five Common Fallacies - Don't Be Fooled by Them!" and Awake!
 2000 June 22 p.4 article "The Manipulation of Information" list a number of rhetorical fallacies and how they are used to deceive people.
-By using these same techniques, Watchtower shows it knowingly intends to deceive.

 List of Logical Fallacies